 Each Share Our Stuff collection site has bins for specific items, each bin designated by a sign.
 Bins include:

 - Unopened, nonperishable food

 Share Our Stuff runs from April 27 – May 10, 2015.
 Lightening Your Load, the off-campus major donation event, will take place Saturday, May 16, 11a – 3p.
 See below for details.

 Collection locations are located on the 1st floor or basement of every dorm, fraternity, and on-campus apartment.

 Students living in off-campus Residential Life housing can leave their donations in the basement of their building.
-Graduating seniors and others should plan to donate their goods during the Lightening Your Load (LYL) donate drive on Saturday, May 17, 11am-2pm.
+Graduating seniors and others should plan to donate their goods during the Lightening Your Load (LYL) donate drive on Saturday, May 16, 11a-3p.
 A Goodwill truck will be stationed at the Academy Building parking lot at the Corner of University Drive and Melville Avenue.
-Stop by to donate your items and for some free ice cream.
+Stop by to donate your items.
 In addition, a MERS/Goodwill truck and Quadrangle Housing truck will be circulating to pick up curb-side donations along University Drive and Washington Avenue, as well as the Skinker DeBaliviere neighborhood.
 If you move out after the LYL event, you can donate your items to area MERS/Goodwill stores at a number of convenient drop-off locations.

 How to Help

 Consider volunteering with SWAP to collect move-out donations.
 Last year SWAP diverted over 9,000 pounds of items and they want to do even better this year!
 All proceeds from the SWAP sale next semester will be used to sustain the Trading Post on-campus freecycle store so that it remains FREE for everyone!

 Who Will Benefit